 The exhibit design broke up the museum’s main gallery with lots of seating and defined zones to give visitors time to muse and not feel rushed, and also continued an MWM trend of encouraging active involvement.
 NOURISH? visitors could paint a peace tile in the museum’s Open Lab, vote on each display item’s impact with emoji stickers, and respond to prompts that asked: “What artwork nourished you today and how did it affect you?”

-“The interactive aspect is considered best practices more and more in museums everywhere,” says Cutting.
+“The interactive aspect is considered best practices more and more in museums everywhere,” said Cutting.
 “The era of people just looking at art as observers is perhaps past.
 People want things to do and ways to connect and it is important to build those opportunities into the exhibit.”

-Beauty may be in the eye of the beholder, and so it is with meaning derived and depth experienced by NOURISH’s visitors.
-The exhibit, a required field trip for several classes, represents their first museum exposure for some first-year students.
+Beauty may be in the eye of the beholder, and so it was with meaning derived and depth experienced by NOURISH’s visitors.
+The exhibit, a required field trip for several classes, represented their first museum exposure for some first-year students.
 Students at the other end of their collegiate journey also found much to relate to.
 A statement by artist Julia Mosso that addressed her uncertainty resonated with a soon-to-be graduate, who now follows Mosso on Instagram.